-Neumation Music is based out of Northern California.
+Neumation Music is based out in Northern California.
 Our collaborators come from around the globe.

 How we work

-For our publications, we follow a three phase process: identification, procural, and production.
+We follow a three phase process: identify, procure, and produce.

-For the identification phase, Neumation spends quite a bit of time determining if a particular score has the musical breadth to make it suitable for a study score book.
-Some great scores just don’t have enough going in terms of orchestration, structure, or cultural impact to make a book viable.
+For the identification phase, the Neumation team spends quite a bit of time determining if a particular score has enough musical breadth to make it suitable for publication.
+Some great scores just don’t have enough going in terms of orchestration, structure, or cultural impact to make a book financially viable.
 We place emphasis on music that is culturally significant and/or historically important.

 After we have inspected the materials, we apply for the publication license.
 At this point, we then move onto the production phase.
-We use Sibelius for the engraving and Adobe InDesign for layout.
-The presentation of the overall package is very important and we spend a lot of time making sure things like typefaces, layout, and formatting are aesthetically pleasing.
-Presentation is an important part of properly preserving the music and the composer’s legacy.
+We use Sibelius for engraving and Adobe InDesign for layout.
+The presentation of the overall package is very important and we spend a lot of time ensuring that aspects such as typeface, layout, and formatting are aesthetically pleasing and easy to read.